Western Migrations logo

 • Alethea Steingisser, Cartographic Production Manager, [email protected]

-• Peyton Carl, Student Project Manager and Research Assistant, [email protected]
+• Peyton Carl, Project Manager and Research Assistant, [email protected]

 Core Analytics:

-The core analytics team of the CMT consists of individuals from multiple states and agencies which work collaboratively to develop and implement and unified mapping approach.
+The core analytics team of the CMT consists of individuals from multiple States and agencies who work collaboratively to develop and implement a unified mapping approach.

 • Josh Gage, Geospatial Software Developer, [email protected]